Fitzdares

 trust score

-8. Number of Sister Sites Fitzdares Limited doesn’t operate any Fitzdares sister sites.
+8. Number of Sister Sites There are no Fitzdares sister sites at present.

 Fitzdares openly markets itself as “the world’s finest bookmaker.”
 That’s an enormous claim to make and an impossible one to verify, but it’s clearly a betting brand that has a high opinion of itself.
 It has good reason to.
 Fitzdares operates from a prime location in London and is famous for its real-life Fitzdares Club, where members can watch and bet on sports within luxury surroundings.
 We could even say that Fitzdares places more emphasis on its offline brand than its online brand, but the Fitzdares website is still a substantial proposition.
 Let’s review it.